nuxt/website-v2/content/en/guides/configuration-glossary/configuration-render.md

 > Enable SSR rendering

-This option is automatically set based on `target` value if not provided.
+This option is automatically set based on global `ssr` value if not provided.
 This can be useful to dynamically enable/disable SSR on runtime after image builds (with docker for example).

 ## crossorigin